 Software Engineering Team Metrics

-Read about the various metrics that engineering managers, CTOs, VPs of Engineering, and all engineering leaders use to improve team productivity and well-being.”
+Know more about the various engineering metrics that Engineering Managers, Directors, VPs of Engineering, and CTOs use to improve their team's productivity and well being.

 Unreviewed PRs merged

 When PRs are merged without a review, it gets counted under this metric.
 Unreviewed PRs can be detrimental.
 Read all about this metric here.

 This metric gives the average size of the PR (or LoC changes).

 This metric presents data about the efforts, issues, and/or story points that were promised and how many efforts, issues, and/or story points were completed during the sprint.

 This metric counts the total lines of code contributed.

 This represents the distribution of effort (based on issues or story points as per selection) based on the type of issue including bugs/incidents/stories/others.